 At Omaha Family Dental we feel we have an obligation to serve the entire community.
 We feel that finances should never restrict anyone from being able to receive dental treatment.
 Therefore, we offer a wide array of financial options for everyone.

-- We accept all major dental insurances, including Nebraska Medicaid.
+- We accept most major dental insurance

-- We accept cash and offer a percentage discount to patients paying in cash.
+- We accept cash and offer a percentage discount to patients paying in cash

-- We offer American Dental Association’s accredited Care Credit.
+- We offer American Dental Association’s accredited Care Credit

-- We offer in-house payment programs.
+- We offer in-house payment plan

-- For those without dental insurance we offer a Discount Dental Program.
+- For those without dental insurance we offer a Discount Dental Program

 Insurance did not pay.
 Why?